-Symonds Yat, Forest of Dean Winter Cold and unexpectedly sunny The Mailscot Wood Trail 4 miles The awesome Ziggi We couldn't believe our luck when we saw how gorgeous the weather was this day.
-When you holiday in England in February, you expect rain at the very least - but no, we opened our curtains [...]
+Where: Symonds Yat, Forest of Dean Season: Winter Weather: Cold and unexpectedly sunny Route: The Mailscot Wood Trail Length 4 miles Walking Buddy: The awesome Ziggi Musings: We couldn’t believe our luck when we saw how gorgeous the weather was this day.
+When you holiday in England in February, you expect rain at the very [...]

 Welcome to Writer Hiker